wilsonmar/wilsonmar.github.io/_posts/2022-04-13-hashicorp-consul.md

    In HVN, IPv4 CIDR ranges used to automatically create resources in your cloud network are delegated in HVN.
 The CIDR range you use cannot overlap with the AWS VPC that you will be peering with later.

    ### Enable a public or private IP

    WARNING: A public IP makes the Consul UI and API conveniently available from anywhere in the public internet for development use.
 But it is not recommended for production because it is a less secure configuration.

    <a target="_blank" href="https://res.cloudinary.com/dcajqrroq/image/upload/v1652970518/hcp-consul-clusters-2168x548_anxd9y.png"><img alt="Consul Cluster list" width="2168" height="548" src="https://res.cloudinary.com/dcajqrroq/image/upload/v1652970518/hcp-consul-clusters-2168x548_anxd9y.png"></a>

-   <a name="RunConsulVPC"></a>

-   ### 5. Run Consul clients within the provisioned AWS VPC

-1. Connect your AWS VPCs to the HVN so that the clients in your VPC can communicate with the HCP server after the next step.

-1. Install Consul into those AWS VPC.

-   This is not in Terraform code???

-   <a name="RunDemoApp"></a>

-   ### 6. Run a demo application on the chosen AWS runtime

-1. Deploy the end-user app in AWS.

-   <a name="DestroyConsul"></a>

-   ### 7. Destroy Consul

-1. Destroy resources

    ### Configure L3 routing and security ???